AndresCardona89/Andres-Cardona/README.md

-# Andres-Cardona
+Andres Cardona
 Coding challenge_Insight_Andres Cardona

 DESCRIPTION

 This code reads Venmo payments from one .txt file in JSON format.
-It calculates the median degree of connections or payments for each end of the payment within a window of 60 seconds since the latest payment
+It calculates the median degree of connections/payments for each end of the payment within a window of 60 seconds since the latest payment

 REQUIREMENTS

-This program assumes you have installed Python 3.5 and that you have these libraries available (described below)
+This program assumes you have Python 3.5 installed and the shebang '#!/usr/bin/env python' points to the Python 3.5 interpreter your machine.
+These code attempts to find the python 3.5 interpreter in the specifed location, it is recommended to uninstall any previous version of python before running this code.

+It also assumes you have the common libraries described below.

 STRUCTURE (Libraries)